f3mmedia/rxl/README.md

 ## Breaking changes

-Version 0.6.0 introduces a breaking change in the format of inputs for writing as tables, refer to revised documentation below.
+Version 0.6.0 introduces a breaking change in the format of inputs for writing as tables.

+See revised documentation for sections: Write to file as tables, Formatting for tables
+- "order" has been renamed "columns"
+- "order" and "formats" have been brought within their respective sheet hash

+This enables setting of these configurables on a per sheet basis instead of setting them once for all sheets

 ## Installation